-- (1) All LEDS reports are confidential and the Department shall maintain the reports in accordance with applicable OSP requirements in ORS chapter 181 and the rules adopted pursuant thereto (see OAR chapter 257, division 15). - (a) LEDS reports may only be shared with approved Department authorized designees if there is a need to know consistent with these - (b) The LEDS report and any photocopies may not be shown or given to the SI. - (2) The results of a national criminal records check provided by the FBI or through OSP are confidential and may not be disseminated by the Department except: - (a) If a fingerprint-based criminal records check was conducted on the SI, the SI shall be provided a copy of the results upon request. - (b) During the contested case hearing, the Department shall provide state and national criminal offender information as exhibits. - (3) All completed Background Check Request forms, other criminal records information, and other records collected or developed during the criminal records check process shall be kept confidential and disseminated only on a need-to-know basis. - (4) The Department shall retain and destroy all criminal records check documents pursuant to federal law and records retention schedules published by Oregon State Archives.
+(1) LEDS Reports.
+All LEDS reports are confidential and shall be maintained by the Department in accordance with applicable OSP requirements in ORS chapter 181 and the rules adopted pursuant thereto (see OAR chapter 257, division 15).

+(a) LEDS Access.
+LEDS reports are confidential and may only be shared with approved Department employees if there is a need to know consistent with these rules.

+(b) Subject Individual Access.
+The LEDS report, and photocopies of the LEDS report, may not be shown or given to the subject individual

+(2) National (FBI) Information.
+The results of a national criminal history check provided by the FBI, or through OSP, are confidential and may not be disseminated by the Department, with the following exceptions:

+(a) Subject Individual Request.
+If a fingerprint-based criminal history check was conducted on the subject individual, the subject individual shall be provided a copy of the results if requested.

+(b) Contested Case Hearing Exhibits.
+If authorized by the subject individual, the results of the national criminal history check shall be provided as exhibits during the contested case hearing.

+(3) Department Forms and Other Documentation.
+All completed DHS Criminal History Request forms, other criminal history information and other records collected or developed during the criminal history check process shall be kept confidential and disseminated only on a need-to-know basis.

+(4) Retention.
+All criminal history check documents shall be retained and destroyed pursuant to federal law and records retention schedules published by Oregon State Archives.
+Stat.
+Auth.: ORS 181.534, 181.537, 409.050

-Hist.: DHSD 2-2008(Temp), f. & cert. ef.
+Hist .: DHSD 2-2008(Temp), f. & cert. ef.
 3-31-08 thru 9-26-08; DHSD 7-2008, f.
+8-29-08, cert. ef.
+9-1-08